Committee on the Rights of the Child: History and organization

+There is inquiry procedure based on the Art, 13 of the third Optional Protocol on Individual Communications.
+The Committee can open an inquiry if it receives a reliable information indicating grave or systematic violations by a State party of child rights.

 In November 2014, for the first time, the committee joined with the Convention on the Elimination of All Forms of Discrimination against Women to release a comprehensive interpretation of the obligations of States to prevent and eliminate harmful practices done to women and girls.

 Members

 The current members of the Committee on the Rights of the Child are listed on the Web site of the Office of the UN Commissioner for Human Rights.
 Information on former CRC members is linked from the same Web page.
 The current president of the committee is Luis Pedernera, a children's rights expert from Uruguay.
 As of 2022, the committee chair is international human rights lawyer Mikiko Otani.

 Periodic Report on the Holy See

 In February 2014 the committee, after interviewing two top officials of the Catholic Church, published observations described as "a scathing indictment of the Vatican’s handling of child sexual abuse cases involving clerics, releasing a report that included criticism of church teachings on homosexuality, gender equality and abortion".
 The Holy See released a critical statement and said that it did not appreciate being asked to change its position on issues it considered immutable.
 Archbishop Silvano Tomasi, the Holy See's permanent observer at the UN, said that he suspected pro-gay-rights NGOs had influenced the committee and "reinforced an ideological line" in the UN.
 Advocates for the survivors of clerical sex abuse welcomed the committee's findings.